 We advise strongly against rehoming the dogs yourself.
 Dogs offered free to good homes often end up as being used as breeding dogs or worse, as bait dogs in dog fighting.
 People have certain expectations of the Pointing breeds and when the dog does not display the desire or drive to be a hunting companion, they often get shot, dumped, abused or neglected.

 We really try to help each Pointer in SA in need of a new home by matching them with people offering good homes.
 We feel very strong on helping people to re-home pointers in a responsible manner and where required we will get help from established re-homing agencies and volunteers.
 We insist on home checks and a formal adoption process.

-Our adoption procedure and steps:
+What is your adoption procedure and steps?